Luigimash/BusBolter/README.md

 Bus Bolter is an android app that gives you the fastest transit route to a destination.
 Simply enter an origin and destination address/place/intersection, and we'll do the rest.
 By factoring in distance and transit arrival times, we provide the most accurate tool to ensure you get where you need to be the fastest.

 # Setup
-To use this app on your own Android device, follow the following steps:
+To use this app on your own Android device, follow the following steps: **GET THE APK LINK**

 *1.* Download the APK from this dropbox link: